 If you are reading this now, you are probably looking for some answers, some help and some guidance about understanding and treating post-traumatic stress.
 You may have tried various treatments or it may be your first time finding information about the psychological difficulties trauma can create for us.
 Regardless of where you are on your path of healing, I welcome you at Existential practice and assist in gaining the knowledge and clarity, as well as better psychological functioning overall.
 Our aim is always a better, a happier, a calmer You!

-At Existential Practice I offer counselling to people suffering from symptoms of a single incident trauma or complex trauma.
+At Existential Practice I offer tailored assessment, information and psychotherapy to people suffering from symptoms of a single incident trauma or complex trauma.
 Those might manifest as symptoms of depression, anxiety, personality disorder, somatic pain and, in some cases, present as Post-Traumatic Stress.

 I work with clients who experienced domestic violence, childhood abuse, sexual assault or life threatening events (such as being close to death).
 Trauma response is a natural and “smart” mechanism allowing your brain and body to process events and recover.

 Seeing a specialist to assist your recovery is recommended if you are experiencing some of the symptoms of PTSD:

 – Recurrent thoughts or memories of most hurtful or terrifying events

 – Feeling as though the event is happening again

 – Difficulty concentrating, trouble sleeping, feeling on guard